catleeball/ling566-acronyms/README.md

-# LING 566 Extended Glossary of Acronyms
+# LING 566 Acronyms and Abbreviations

 An extended glossary of acronyms for "Syntactic Theory A Formal Introduction" and other terms encountered UW LING 566.